 Incorporating an at-home drug disposal solution into a health plan, wellness program or community-based prevention program is a simple, effective way to generate significant healthcare savings and reduce the individual and societal costs associated with opioid misuse.

 For example, consider a sample population of 100,000 households.
 A Health Economics Outcomes Model, using data from 12 published scientific studies, shows that mailing a Deterra Pouch to every household could reduce estimated healthcare utilization costs by more than $1.1 million per year.

 Beyond healthcare savings, there are substantial indirect costs that could be greatly reduced through Deterra distribution.
 For our example population of 100,000 households, if we factor in productivity loss and criminal justice costs associated with opioid use disorder (OUD), that’s an annual net savings of $1.68 million.

 We would also expect to see 68 fewer cases of OUD and three lives saved annually as a result of the proper disposal of excess medication.

 Preventing opioid misuse, abuse and diversion is essential to curbing the substance abuse crisis, and prevention begins with proper disposal of unused medications.
 The Deterra System is a simple, cost-effective tool that can be integrated into health plans and community prevention programs to encourage proper drug disposal in every household.

 What is the Opioid Crisis Costing You?

-If you are interested in having a model run to see how integrating Deterra into your health plan, wellness program or community prevention effort could reduce costs and save lives, contact us for a customized assessment.
+Let us provide you with a free household mailing model to see how integrating Deterra into your health plan, wellness program or community prevention effort could reduce costs and save lives.
+Contact us for a customized assessment.